 Wild cheetah populations are under threat due to conflict with humans, loss of habitat and diminishing prey.
 In addition, cheetah cubs are trafficked out of Africa to feed a growing illegal demand for pets in the middle East.

-This spacious, naturalistic wildlife reserve provides a safe haven and rehabilitation facility for cheetahs confiscated from illegal trade, as well as those which have been orphaned or rescued from captive environments.
+Born Free's Ensessa Kotteh wildlife rescue centre in Ethiopia provides a safe haven and rehabilitation facility for cheetahs confiscated from illegal trade, as well as those which have been orphaned or rescued from captive environments.

-The Ethiopian Wildlife Conservation Authority, this governmental organisation addresses the problem of cheetah trafficking out of Ethiopia.
+The Ethiopian Wildlife Conservation Authority, a government run organisation, is working to address the problem of cheetah and other wildlife trafficking out of Ethiopia.